MicrosoftDocs/microsoft-authentication-library-java/msal-java-articles/getting-started/faq.md

 Problems in MSAL could have various reasons.
 These are the common culprits:

 1. Your machine has connection issues.
-2. Your applications/users are not properly configured on AAD or ADFS.
+2. Your applications/users are not properly configured on Microsoft Entra ID or ADFS.
 3. You are using an incorrect API for your task (MSAL has several similar overloads for the method AcquireToken).
 4. There is a bug in MSAL!
 Yes, that is always possible.
 If you are certain that none of the items above are the reason for the failure, please report it to us and we will investigate and fix the bug if exists.